 PPL has prioritized inflammation as an area with a large therapeutic opportunity.
+Its cell permeable peptide fusion proteins are in preclinical development for inflammatory eye diseases and inflammatory skin diseases indications

 Using a cargo peptide against an anti-inflammatory target, PPL has demonstrated not only cell penetration but also convincing in-vitro and in-vivo pharmacological effects mediated intracellularly.
-The lead compound is being evaluated in several animal models of human inflammatory disease that will determine its first indication.